My Mom's a Werewolf

-My Mom's a Werewolf is a 1989 comedy/horror film directed by Michael Fischa, written by Mark Pirro, starring Susan Blakely and John Saxon.
+My Mom's a Werewolf is a 1989 horror comedy film directed by Michael Fischa, written by Mark Pirro, starring Susan Blakely and John Saxon.

+In the film, a vegetarian housewife starts transforming to a carnivorous werewolf after being bitten by a male suitor.
+Her daughter makes an effort to free her mother from the werewolf curse, but accidentally transforms herself into another werewolf.

 Plot

 Leslie Shaber is an average suburban housewife who is ignored and taken for granted by her husband Howard.
-On an outing to the pet store she meets Harry Thropen, the store's mysterious and handsome owner.
-Leslie is taken aback by his interest in her, but invites him to lunch after Harry stops a purse snatcher that had targeted her.
+On an outing to the pet store, Leslie meets Harry Thropen, the store's mysterious and handsome owner.
+Leslie is taken aback by his interest in her, but invites him to lunch after Harry stops a purse snatcher who had targeted her.
 During the lunch Harry passionately kisses her, something that is witnessed by Leslie's daughter Jennifer, convincing her that the two are having an affair.
 The kiss ends abruptly when Harry is frightened away by their flambé dessert.
 Leslie follows him back to his store, where he mesmerizes her.
 He leads her to his bedroom, where he bites her big toe.
 This snaps Leslie out of her trance and she runs out.
 Harry is content to let her leave, saying that he will "be in her thoughts".